Congratulations! You have been admitted to the University of Memphis. You can now

 start making the necessary preparations for beginning your career as a student-athlete.

-You should have received a letter or e-mail from your Athletic Academic Counselor
+You should have received an e-mail from your Athletic Academic Counselor providing

-providing you with information on how to utilize this site and the resources provided.
+you with information on how to utilize this site and the resources provided.
+Once

-Once you have accessed the necessary information, you can contact your Counselor (via
+you have accessed the necessary information, you can contact your Counselor (via phone,

 Incoming student-athletes are required to attend orientation sessions provided through